ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/clean-code-and-tests.md

 4. Each Entity should follow a contract and always return the same output, no matter the implementation.
 5. Each Entity should be as loosely coupled as possible.

+### Defaults for Classes

+Try to keep the **O** of **SOLID** in your mind: code should be open for extension, but closed for modification.
+That's why you should use `private` as the default visibility modifier.

+This way you're encouraged to think before opening up your classes to the outside world.
+You should take a moment to think about possible other ways to solve a problem instead of opening up classes.
+You could for example rely more on composition, dependency injection and interfaces; instead of extending classes.

+Especially in the context of open source, you're encouraged to think twice about making a method `public` or `protected`, or opening a class for extension.
+Every entry point in your code that is open for the public to use, is an entry point you'll have to maintain with backwards compatibility in mind.

 ## Comments

 1. Comments should be avoided as much as possible by writing expressive code.